suet-lee/turtlebot4-hsi-study/README.md

 ### Qualisys tracking system

 Integration of qualisys makes use of the `mocap4ros2_qualisys` package.
-The original repository has been forked to enable access to the subject labels (rigid body names) assigned in the software.
+The original repository has been forked to enable access to the subject labels (rigid body names) assigned in the qualisys tracking software.
 Instructions for installation can be followed as per the original repository, repeated here for convenience:

 Recursively clone the repository:
 ```